mimersql/mimersql-rdb-migration/migrate/readme.md

 4. Create the Mimer SQL schema for the migrated Rdb database.
 5. Execute the translated SQL schema file using Mimer SQL.
 6. Run `dbanalyzer` and apply the suggested changes on the created schema to optimize the database structure.
+7. If [.extra_sql]< schema >-system-after-create.sql or [.extra_sql]< schema>-after-create.sql exists, execute them to run custom SQL, such as changing table or databank definitions.
-7. Load each table that contains data.
+8. Load each table that contains data.
-8. If the file `[.extra_sql]<schema>.sql` exists, execute it to run custom SQL, such as manually converted triggers.
+9. If [.extra_sql]<schema >-after-load.sql exists, execute it to run custom SQL, such as creating manually converted triggers.
-9. Update database statistics for the Mimer SQL database to ensure efficient query execution.
+10. Update database statistics for the Mimer SQL database to ensure efficient query execution.

 The entire migration can be performed on a single machine that has both Mimer SQL and Rdb installed, or it can be done on separate machines.
 If using separate machines, run `unload_rdb.com` on the machine with Rdb, transfer the entire directory to the machine with Mimer SQL installed, and then run `load_mimer.com`.